-The command ypinit(1M) builds NIS maps using the text files and the /var/yp/make.script.
-(See Chapter 2, "Preparing to Manage NIS," for a list of the default files that are converted to maps in this step.)
+The command ypinit builds NIS maps using the text files and the /var/yp/mdbm_parse.
+(See Chapter 2, "Preparing to Manage NIS," for a list of the default files that are converted to maps in this step.
+See also the ypinit (1M) reference page for details of the ypinit command.)